deepaksood619/deepaksood619.github.io/docs/networking/mqtt/mqtt-over-websockets.md

 # MQTT over WebSockets

 We've seen that MQTT is ideal for constrained devices and unreliable networks and that it is perfect for sending messages with a very low overhead.
 Naturally, it would be quite nice to send and receive MQTT messages directly in a browser.
-For example, on a mobile phone.MQTT over WebSocketsis the answer.
+For example, on a mobile phone.MQTT over WebSockets is the answer.
 MQTT over WebSockets enables the browser to leverage all MQTT features.
 You can use these capabilities for many interesting use cases:

 - Display live information from a device or sensor.
 - Receive push notifications (for example, an alert or critical condition warning).
 - See the current status of devices with LWT and retained messages.
 - Communicate efficiently with mobile web applications.

 HTML5 websockets provide a full-duplex communication over a TCP connection.
 Most modern web browsers implement this specification, even on mobile devices.
-MQTT can be used in

-conjunction with websockets to allow any web application to behave like a full-featured MQTT client.
+MQTT can be used in conjunction with websockets to allow any web application to behave like a full-featured MQTT client.
 A library that utilizes websockets for MQTT like the Paho Javascript Client is needed.

 ## The advantages of using MQTT in web applications are